MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

    - Service Account Domain: *PRIV*
    - Service Email Account: <em>MIMService@priv.contoso.local</em>

 6. Accept the defaults for the synchronization server hostname and specify the MIM Management Agent account as *PRIV\MIMMA*.
 A warning message will appear that the MIM synchronization service does not exist.
-This warning is OK, since the MIM synchronization service is not used in this scenario.
+This warning is OK, since the MIM synchronization service isn't used in this scenario.

 7. Set *PAMSRV* as MIM Service server address.